 To restore normal symmetry of the spine requires the use of carefully prescribed exercises, spinal alignment, bracing, and/or surgery in severe cases.

 Early detection and prevention of scoliosis allows the least physical complications as one continues to grow and mature.

-Watch these videos to understand how to prevent and correct scoliosis:
+Watch these 4 videos in this post understand how to prevent and correct scoliosis: